mikeizbicki/cmc-csci143/topic_04_SQL_1/README.md

     1. NoSQL databases (MongoDB, CassandraDB, etc.)
         1. No standard language for accessing them
         1. No guarantees that the data will actually be in the database
+        1. SQL databases like Postgres support a strict superset of features
     1. Graph databases
         1. Use SparQL instead of SQL
+        1. Have (rare, but real) use cases that RDBMSes not a good fit for

 1. Comparison of main RDBMSs:
     1. <http://howfuckedismydatabase.com/>